 WHERE AND WHEN:

-Previews May 3-31, opens June 7 for an open-ended run.
+Final preview May 31 at 6:30 PM; opens June 7 for an open-ended run.

 St. Mazie Bar and Supper Club, 345 Grand Street, Williamsburg Brooklyn (between Havemeyer and Marcy)